axitthesiya/namaste_react_live/README.md

-hii, thhat is namaste-react whole cource code
+hii, that is namaste-react whole cource code